 How can I follow this project?

 A Year of Reading the World is now finished, so there will only be occasional posts on this site.
 If you’d like to have these emailed to you when I publish them, click the ‘follow’ tab in the bottom right-hand corner of your screen.

-Alternatively, if you want to keep up with post-world developments, including my forthcoming book, Reading the World: Postcards from my Bookshelf, you can follow me on Twitter (@annmorgan30) by scrolling down to the Twitter button at the bottom of the screen.
+Alternatively, if you want to keep up with post-world developments, including my forthcoming book, Reading the World: Confessions of a Literary Explorer, you can follow me on Twitter (@annmorgan30) by scrolling down to the Twitter button at the bottom of the screen.
 For Facebook users, there’s a dedicated A Year of Reading the World page (like it and you’ll make my day).

 And if you want to get in touch directly just leave a comment or drop me a line at ann’at’annmorgan.me